-There are thousands and thousands of people like me who leave care every year, and while university isn’t right for all of them, I think they need to be encouraged more.
+Before I came to University, I was classed as disadvantaged coming from the care system.
+University was the chance to move on and make something of my life, and grow as an individual following my own path.
+There are thousands and thousands of people like me who leave care every year, and while university is not right for everyone, I think care leavers need to be encouraged more so they can realise their full potential.
 A lot of the support you get just vanishes when you leave care.

 Published 23 October 2020